ImperialCollegeLondon/safedata/build_notes.md

 ### Release to CRAN

+You can then submit the built version of the source package that was created during the release process at: https://cran.r-project.org/submit.html

-You  should now use the outputs from Travis CI and `win-builder` to update the file `cran-comments.md` and the contents of that should be copied into in the comments section of the submission form.
+You  should  take the up-to-date contents of `cran-comments.md` and  copy that in the comments section of the submission form.
 The CRAN maintainers expect submitted packages to be functional and fully checked and these notes will help them see that the package has been properly checked.

-You can then submit the built package at: https://cran.r-project.org/submit.html